Alpha Lipoic Acid in Cancer Treatment.

 Among older adults, alpha-lipoic acid is believed to help slow the progression of Alzheimer’s disease.
 It does this by fighting off free radicals and suppressing inflammation.
 It also promotes healthy nerve function particularly in slowing down the progression of carpal tunnel syndrome.
 ALA also helps improve post-carpal tunnel surgery recovery outcomes and easing diabetic neuropathy symptoms.

 ALA was also found to be beneficial in reducing chronic inflammation and lowering heart disease risk factors.
 In addition to its antioxidant characteristics, it can help improve endothelial dysfunction—a condition wherein the blood vessels are unable to dilate properly.

 Alpha Lipoic Acid And Cancer

 A 2005 study found that alpha-lipoic acid expanded the mitochondrial respiration in cancer cells inside the colon.
 Cancer cells “possess mitochondrial dysfunction” and are unable to produce oxygen through aerobic respiration.
 Alpha-lipoic acid has been shown to increase the production of oxygen inside cancer cells.
 It also ignites the mechanism for genetic apoptosis and eliminates the mutated cells.

 Alpha-lipoic acid can also help prevent the spread of metastatic cancers.
 It creates a reduction in the action of certain key enzymes used to penetrate tissues by tumors.
 It inhibits the growth of new blood vessels that supply cancer cells.
 As a powerful antioxidant, it helps protect the cells against free radicals.
 Free radicals are inevitably created during conventional cancer treatments like chemotherapy.

 ALA makes antioxidants more readily available to cells and helps minimize the cellular damage caused by radiation treatments.
 It also promotes factors that contribute to the destruction of cancer cells.

 The LifeCo-Clinic uses integrated cancer therapies that do no harm to the body.
 Conventional cancer treatments don’t work and destroy the body’s only natural defense, the immune system.

-Our integrated approach to helping people heal from cancer have people feeling stronger and more vibrant after each day of treatment.
+Our integrated approach to helping people heal from cancer has people feeling stronger and more vibrant after each day of treatment.
 This is the opposite of the conventional world.
 Contact us today and learn how we can help you or a loved one.